ceph/ceph/doc/cephfs/hadoop.rst

     Error looking up replication of pool: <pool name>

-Hadoop will also produce a log entry when it wasn't able to select an exact match for replication.
+Hadoop will also produce a log entry when it was not able to select an exact match for replication.
 This log entry will appear as follows::

     selectDataPool path=<path> pool:repl=<name>:<value> wanted=<value>